Hypertext Markup Language

 <p id="read-book">Read the Next.js book</p>

-Generally speaking, you can specify attributes by writing the attribute name, followed by an equal sign, followed by the attribute value wrapped inside double quotes.
+Generally speaking, you can specify attributes by writing the attribute name, followed by an equals sign =, followed by the attribute value wrapped inside double quotes.

 <p class="blue-text">Read the Next.js book</p>

-A common naming convention for IDs and classes is dashed-lowercase
+A common naming convention for IDs and classes is dash-case where each word is in lower case, and separated by dashes.

-There are many more attributes and different HTML elements often have different attributes.
+There are many more attributes and different HTML elements often have different attributes you can apply to them.
 We will cover some of the most important elements together with their attributes in the next sections.

 Structure of an HTML Document